ruricolist/serapeum/README.md

 ## Defer, scope guards, and RAII

+A common complaint about writing code with C FFIs is that it forces you to write C in Lisp.
+It would be useful to have a paradigm available which, while not as safe as automatic memory management, makes manual memory management safer.

 Some programming languages provide a way to register code to run later.
 Typically the programmer registers how to release a resource at the time the resource is allocated.
 Some languages provide this feature along lexical scopes using special syntax (Go’s and Zig’s `defer`, D’s `scope_guard`) and other languages (C++, Rust) provide it along lifetimes (what Lisp calls “extents”) but limit it to objects with special methods (C++ RAII, Rust `Drop`).

 Serapeum’s implementation looks like the Go/Zig/D style: